 - Bharatanatyam is unique to the Dravidian culture of South India.
 Devdasis or temple dancers who were dedicated in service to the presiding deities used to perform Bharatanatyam in temples.

 - The story of Radha and Krishna is the predominant theme of Kathak.
-Such instruments as Tabla, Pakwaj, Harmonium, Sarengi and Talam are used in Kathak performances.
+Such instruments as Tabla, Pakhawaj, Harmonium, Sarangi, and Talam are used in Kathak performances.

-- Heavy makeup and colourful costume are the most amazing facets of Kathakali.
+- Heavy makeup and colorful costume are the most amazing facets of Kathakali.
 As it is a group performance, each dancer wears a different makeup as per the role or character.

 - The dancer playing a noble hero or god wears green makeup on the face, while the dance playing a demon smears his face in green with red marks on the cheeks.
 Chenda, Cymbals, and Maddalam are the instruments used in Kathakali shows.